Comp-490-SeniorProject/site/CONTRIBUTING.md

 docker-compose up
 ```

-This will host the server on http://127.0.0.1:8000 with Django in debug mode.
-It will also mount the host machine's repository within the container.
-Therefore, changes made to local files on the host will be mirrored within the container.
-This avoids constant rebuilds after making changes.
-However, Angular static files will not automatically be rebuilt.
-Thus, this method is currently impractical for local development.
+This will host the server on http://127.0.0.1:8000.
+The host machine's repository is mounted within the container, which means changes made to local files on the host will be mirrored within the container.
+This avoids constant image rebuilds after making changes.
+However, the web server runs in production mode, so it will not reload modified Python files.
+Furthermore, Angular static files will not automatically be rebuilt.
+Thus, this method of running the website is currently impractical for local development.

-To forcefully rebuild the container, `--build` can be appended to the above command.
+To forcefully rebuild the image, `--build` can be appended to the above command.
 To stop the services, use <kbd>Ctrl</kbd> + <kbd>c</kbd> in the terminal.

 [npm]: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm/
 [poetry]: https://github.com/python-poetry/poetry/